Skip to main content

 Q. Are there special requirements for newly licensed attorneys?

 Yes.
 If you are admitted on or after January 1, 2011, you must complete the 12-hour Professionalism for New Attorneys program.
-To receive credit for the program, you must also complete a written evaluation provided by the sponsor.

 Q. What is the content of the Professionalism for New Attorneys program?